yglcode/emacs-copilot/README.md

         //review above type, can you find any bug
         //given above code, how to make it faster
         ```
-     * You can also ask general CS questions:
+     * You can also ask general CS questions

         ```code
         //teach me about dijkstra algorithm
         ```